Auxilor/auxilor.github.io/docs/lookup-systems/the-item-lookup-system/nbt-string-creator.md

 When configuring items in YAML files, you need to escape NBT strings to prevent syntax errors.
 This tool converts raw Minecraft NBT strings into properly escaped format for eco-compatible config files.

-There's a few steps you need to take to make this work efficiently.
+There are a few steps you need to take to make this work efficiently.
 1. Give yourself the item you want to use.
    - This can be from another plugin, the creative menu, or via a custom item creation tool (eg: [Give Command Generator](https://www.gamergeeks.net/apps/minecraft/give-command-generator))
 2. Hold this item in your main hand.
 Avoid holding anything in your off-hand.